ganesh-vallabhareddy/Voice-Bot-using-GPT3/README.md

 ## Prerequisites

-Before running the voice bot, make sure you have the following installed:
+Before running the voice bot, make sure you have the following installed :

 - Python 3
 - openai (Install using `pip install openai`)